Lightning Fill-In-The-Blank

 PETER SAGAL, HOST:

-Now it's time to move on to our final game, Lightning Fill-in-the-Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as he or she now can - each correct answer now worth two points.
-Bill, can you give us the scores?
+Now, onto our final game, Lightning Fill In The Blank.
+Each of our players has 60 seconds in which to answer as many fill-in-the-blank questions as he or she can.
+Each correct answer now worth two points.
+Bill, can you give us the score?

 SAGAL: Right.